satyam1299/Sudoku-using-js/README.md

-# React
+# SUDOKU
-Projects created using React
+Projects created using Js